 Albireo is developing A3384 to treat bile acid malabsorption disease (BAM), a disease with no approved treatment options.
 A3384 is a proprietary formulation designed to selectively release a drug known as cholestyramine directly to the colon to enhance its safety and tolerability and improve patient benefit.

-Although cholestyramine is approved in the United States (as well as Japan and many countries in Europe) as an adjunctive therapy to diet for the reduction of elevated serum cholesterol in certain patients and for the relief of pruritus associated with partial biliary obstruction, we believe that it is commonly prescribed off label to treat BAM.
-However, cholestyramine is typically taken as a powder that does not dissolve in water and has been described as “drinking sand.”
+Cholestyramine is a bile acid sequestrant that acts by binding to bile acids in the GI tract to create insoluble complexes that are more easily secreted.
+These complexes replace bile acids that would otherwise stimulate electrolyte and water secretion in the small bowel and lead to diarrhea.
+Cholestyramine is approved in the United States (as well as Japan and many countries in Europe) as an adjunctive therapy to diet for the reduction of elevated serum cholesterol in certain patients and for the relief of pruritus associated with partial biliary obstruction, and we believe that it is commonly prescribed off label to treat BAM.
+Cholestyramine is typically taken as a powder that does not dissolve in water and has been described as “drinking sand.”
 As a result, many patients cannot tolerate cholestyramine and its benefit in the treatment of BAM has been limited.

 Albireo believes that a formulation that has a more favorable tolerability profile than conventional bile acid sequestrants can benefit patients with BAM.
 In a Phase 2 study, an A3384 prototype achieved proof of principle and was generally well tolerated.
 A formulation optimization program is in the late stages, and a Phase 2 clinical trial of A3384 in BAM is planned.